 - CQL 6.0 issues CQLI9.186-1 through CQLI9.186-10 have been fixed.

 - persistent variables can be declared without assigning to them in their declaration.

 CQL version 6.0 Issues

-- **[CQLI9.186-1]** The backward line filter can output an inaccurate count, or signal an error, when it is used with the default comment level.
+- **[CQLI9.186-1]** The backward line filter can write an inaccurate comment to the output PGN file, or can signal an error, when it is used with the default comment level.
 To use the backward line filter, specify either silent or quiet in the CQL header.

 - [CQLI9.186-2] When the position filter is used, but the resulting position is ignored (that is, the

 positionfilter is only used to determine if its argument is nonnegative and smaller than the the number of positions in a game), the filter will always match.
 The workaround is not to ignore the position returned by the

 - [CQLI9.186-3] The error message signalled if the result filter has an invalid argument is not grammatical.

 - [CQLI9.186-4] The error message signalled when the filename of the file containing the CQL code is not the last argument on the command line is missing a space.